deepikagarg01/AI-Quaranteams/README.md

 ### Section -2
 User Interface

 Authorized user can view the data using our website.
-On Successful user login, google AP will request for the user location and display the user's location data (user location is a default location).
+On Successful user login, google API will request for the user location and display the user's location data (user location is a default location).
 Other Regions data can also be seen by selecting the location on google map.
-Based on the region selection the data will fetched from central server along with the live feed.
+Based on the region selection the data will be fetched from central server along with the live feed.
 Statistics of different regions can be compared.
 For alarming situations SMS/Email can be sent to the designated person.

 Mobile App and QR Code